JamesGrigg/Project1Portfolio/index.md

 ## Week: 4
 ### Monday Class:
 On the Monday class, I decided to dwell deeper into Colour Blindness.
 I began researching it, learning about which condition effected which colours and how it happened.
 This gave me a good understanding of the three main types of colour blindness, Protonopia, Deuteranopia and Tritanopia.
 From here I documented some key details on my Github page.
 I also played around with the colour blindness plugin I had aquired last class.

 ### Thursday Class:
 With the knowledge I now had from the Monday session, I created a basic showcase in Unity.
 I created a world with these blocks which were all different colours.
 The blocks were placed in a way which was able to show how different colours can easily blend together with colour blindness.
 This was a good starting ground for a visual impairments project.
 As a group, we also wrote down our README on Github, outlining what we could potentially do with this app.
 During the creation of this showcase, I wanted to know more about which colours were affected by other colours so I continued to document which colours blended with other colours.
 By the end of the class, I had a working showcase which did a good job in showing the different colours that blend with different types of colour blindness.

 ### Reflection:
+Researching Colour Blindness taught me a lot about how visual conditions affect the human eye.
+Not just colour blindness, but also other visual condition.
+This will be helpful in the future once I start working with different visual conditions.
+By creating my colour blindness simulation world, I have gotten a good grasp on how to use Unity, and can now easily create simple worlds relatively quickly.

 ## Week: 5
 ### Monday Class: